ebuyakin/maichat/docs/grok-integration-implementation-plan.md

 - All changes additive (easy rollback)
 - `webSearch` field prepares for Phase 2
 - Vision structure added in Phase 3 (separate payload change)

+Short, practical answer: yes—both Grok Chat Completions and Grok Responses support built-in search tools (Web, X, and News), but the Responses API exposes them with richer control and better event/citation plumbing.

+Here’s what matters in practice:

+- Chat Completions
+  - How to enable search: add search_parameters
+    {
+      "model": "...",
+      "messages": [...],
+      "search_parameters": {
+        "mode": "auto"   // "auto" lets the model decide; use "none"/"off" to disable
+        // Optional:
+        // "sources": [{"type":"web"}, {"type":"news"}, {"type":"x"}],
+        // "return_citations": true,
+        // "max_search_results": 10
+      }
+    }
+  - What you get back: a normal choices/message response; if citations are enabled, you’ll receive supporting metadata in the response (schema varies—surface it if present).
+  - When to use: drop-in with your current OpenAI-style adapter; simple “on/off/auto” search with optional source selection.

+- Responses API
+  - How to enable search: via tools/tool_choice or a search/search_parameters equivalent (naming is slightly different and more flexible)
+    {
+      "model": "...",
+      "input": [ ...content blocks... ],
+      "tools": [{"type": "web_search"}],
+      "tool_choice": "auto",
+      // or a search/search_parameters block, depending on the latest spec
+      // (same concepts: mode, sources, return_citations, max_search_results)
+    }
+  - What you get back: a response with output parts, and (if streaming) typed events (e.g., response.output_text.delta, tool.*).
+This gives you better visibility into search steps and makes citations/grounding easier to consume.
+  - When to use: you want richer multimodal flows, structured outputs (JSON schema), or detailed tool step telemetry.

+Search options both generally support
+- Mode: auto (model decides), off/none (disabled).
+Some implementations also support “required/always” modes.
+- Sources: choose from web, news, x (Twitter/X).
+- Results detail: return_citations (to get sources back); optionally tune max_search_results.
+- Notes: exact field names can evolve—these are the stable concepts.
+If you toggle search via your settings, you already have the right abstraction in your code.